ApplianceAssistant/Raven_Run/README.md

 ## Project Overview
 Raven Run is a web-based scavenger hunt application that allows users to create and participate in location-based challenges and games.
 The application supports various challenge types including travel/location-based challenges, multiple choice questions, true/false questions, and story-based challenges.

+## Development Conversation Guidelines

+### Communication and Code Changes
+1. Before making any code changes:
+   - Outline the planned changes
+   - Wait for approval before proceeding
+   - Break down complex changes into smaller, manageable steps

+2. When proposing changes:
+   - Explain which files will be modified/created
+   - Describe the purpose of each change
+   - Only show code drafts when specifically requested

+3. After approval:
+   - Proceed with implementing the agreed-upon changes
+   - DO NOT make changes that are unrelated to the proposed changes
+   - Follow the existing patterns and conventions
+   - Maintain consistent error handling and logging

+### File Modifications
+1. **Pre-modification Approval**
+   - Always explain planned changes before modifying any files
+   - Get explicit approval before proceeding with modifications
+   - Provide clear reasoning for proposed changes

+2. **Clarification Requirements**
+   - Ask all necessary questions before starting modifications
+   - Seek clarification on ambiguous requirements
+   - Confirm understanding before implementing changes

+3. **New File Creation**
+   - Always request permission before creating new files
+   - Explain the purpose and necessity of new files
+   - Provide proposed file structure and content overview

+### Styling Guidelines
+1. **CSS Usage**
+   - Prioritize using existing styles and classes
+   - Reference current styling patterns in `src/css/`
+   - Always review _variables.scss first and do not create new style veriables
+   - Request approval before creating new styles/classes
+   - Provide justification for new style additions

+### Code Review Process
+1. **Before Implementation**
+   - Review existing codebase for similar functionality
+   - Identify potential impacts on other components
+   - Discuss approach and alternatives

+2. **During Implementation**
+   - Follow established patterns and conventions
+   - Document significant decisions
+   - Maintain consistent code style

+3. **After Implementation**
+   - Explain changes made
+   - Highlight any deviations from original plan
+   - Document any new patterns introduced

+### Communication Best Practices
+1. **Clear Intent**
+   - Explain reasoning behind proposed changes
+   - Outline expected impacts
+   - Describe alternatives considered

+2. **Progressive Disclosure**
+   - Break down complex changes into manageable steps
+   - Seek confirmation at key decision points

+3. **Documentation**
+   - Update relevant documentation alongside changes
+   - Note any new patterns or conventions
+   - Document any workarounds or temporary solutions

 ## Project Structure

 ### Key Directories